 5. Floral Base Beauties

 Plant tall perennials or annuals at the base of your birdhouse to create a beautiful scene.
 I adore how the flowers seem to reach for the birdhouse, adding layers of color and texture.
-It’s like a natural sculpture in your garden!
+It’s like a natural sculpture in your garden.
+You can also incorporate creative tree stump ideas to add more rustic charm to your floral displays.

 6. Bench Companion